-► Water, plumbing and bathroom fittings
+F Water, plumbing and bathroom fittings

 Repair category 1

-Notes No evidence of leakage is noted from the plumbing.
+Notes No evidence of leakage was noted from the plumbing.

-Heating and hot water Repair category 2 Notes The PVC oil tank is located immediately adjacent to the wooden garage which is considered to be a fired hazard.
-It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+Heating and hot water Repair category 1 Notes It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+(Category 1).
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.

 Drainage

-Repair category 2
+Repair category 1

-Notes The owner has not been able to provide any information about the septic tank maintenance and it is assumed that the tank is registered with SEPA.
-Regular inspection and maintenance should be anticipated.
+Notes Drainage is to a shared septic tank which lies out with the grounds of the property.
+It is assumed that the tank is registered with SEPA.
+The position regarding age, location, condition and maintenance history should be clarified.